mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ## Milestones, Growth & Execution Risk

-### Q: The milestones are generally well structured, but the final milestone consists primarily of KPIs rather than concrete deliverables.
+### The milestones are generally well structured, but the final milestone consists primarily of KPIs rather than concrete deliverables.
 Please revise to include specific outputs.

 **Revised Milestone 4 Deliverables:**